 To empower his lean digital group, Jim wanted an adaptive platform that handled all image-optimization requirements dynamically.
-As a customer of Akamai’s performance solutions, Maui Jim naturally considered Akamai Image Manager.
-Once Jim and his team saw the Image Manager demo, the choice was clear.
+As a customer of Akamai’s performance solutions, Maui Jim naturally considered Akamai Image & Video Manager.
+Once Jim and his team saw the Image & Video Manager demo, the choice was clear.

 “Akamai Image Manager provides a unique blend of algorithmic complexity with the flexibility to use it in the simplest ways and still deliver a better user experience.
 Plus, it works seamlessly with the rest of Akamai’s product portfolio.
 We saw it offered a low-effort way for us to get maximum return,” he continues.

-With Image Manager in place, Maui Jim has eliminated the need to create image variants and derivatives for each user request since Image Manager handles this automatically.
+With Image & Video Manager in place, Maui Jim has eliminated the need to create image variants and derivatives for each user request since Image & Video Manager handles this automatically.
 It also reduced image bytes by up to 75% across its mobile and desktop sites without compromising image quality.
 As Jim describes it, the Akamai solution has helped the company deliver a better global experience.
-In turn, Maui Jim has realized an improvement in its Google page speed index and SEO ranking as a result of its site relaunch and Image Manager implementation and has seen its conversion rate enhanced.
+In turn, Maui Jim has realized an improvement in its Google page speed index and SEO ranking as a result of its site relaunch and Image & Video Manager implementation and has seen its conversion rate enhanced.

 As Jim explains, what holistically enables a great user experience is the right high-quality content that loads quickly.
 However, he underscores that the experience also depends on the uptime and consistent availability of the platform delivering that content.
 “Akamai doesn’t just provide a great product but one that works all the time.
 It’s the operational backbone Akamai delivers that sets it apart,” he explains.